 Nissan Sentra Review

-The 2013 Nissan Sentra ranks 31 out of 43 Affordable Small Cars.
-This ranking is based on our analysis of 11 published reviews and test drives of the Nissan Sentra, and our analysis of reliability and safety data.
+The 2015 Nissan Sentra ranks 29 out of 42 Affordable Small Cars.
+This ranking is based on our analysis of published reviews and test drives of the Nissan Sentra, as well as reliability and safety data.

 Next Steps: Nissan Sentra

-- Find low financing rates for the Nissan Sentra
+- View the best prices for the 2015 Nissan Sentra

 - See Affordable Small Cars rankings